 Linear regression is one of the most ubiquitous statistical methods.
-Most statistical techniques can be viewed as either special cases of linear regression (e.g., t-tests, ANOVA) or generalisations of linear regression (e.g., multilevel modelling, SEM, neural networks, GLM, survival analysis).
-In this course, students will learn how to apply linear regression techniques in R. We will cover (multiple) linear regression, categorical predictor variables, moderation, prediction, and diagnostics.
-Students will practice what they learn via practical exercises.
+Most statistical techniques can be viewed as either special cases of linear regression (e.g., t-tests, ANOVA) or generalizations of linear regression (e.g., multilevel modeling, SEM, neural networks, GLM, survival analysis).
+In this workshop, participants will learn how to apply linear regression techniques in R. We will cover (multiple) linear regression, categorical predictor variables, moderation, and diagnostics.
+Workshop participants will practice what they learn via practical exercises.

 Missing data are ubiquitous in nearly every data analytic enterprise.
 Simple ad-hoc techniques for dealing with missing values such as deleting incomplete cases or replacing missing values with the item mean can cause a host of (hidden) problems.
-In this workshop, we will discuss principled methods for treating missing data and how to apply these methods in R. We will cover basic missing data theory, methods for exploring/quantifying the extent of the missing data problem and two principled methods for correcting the missing data: multiple imputation and full information maximum likelihood.
-Students will practice what they learn via practical exercises.
+In this workshop, we will discuss principled methods for treating missing data and how to apply these methods in R. We will cover some basic missing data theory and two principled methods for treating missing data: multiple imputation (MI) and full information maximum likelihood (FIML).
+Participants will practice what they learn via practical exercises.

-This workshop will introduce students to the R statistical programming language.
+This workshop will introduce participants to the R statistical programming language.
 R is a completely free and open-source programming language and environment for statistical analysis.
-In this course, students will learn what R is and how it differs from other statistical software packages and programming languages.
-They will learn the basics of data I/O, manipulation, and visualisation in R. We will also cover basic statistical analyses such as t-tests, correlation, ANOVA, and linear regression.
-Students will practice what they learn via practical exercises.
+In this workshop, participants will learn what R is and how it differs from other statistical software packages and programming languages.
+They will learn the basics of data I/O, manipulation, and visualization in R. Workshop participants will practice what they learn via practical exercises.